dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ~~~~
 {: #fig_ID-Loc-5G-2 title="5G Integration with ID-LOC (GTP replacement)"}

-#### Overview of the Low Impact Approach
+#### Overview of 5GS and ID-LOC Coexistence Approach

 ID-Locator separation architecture can be implemented by control plane of a
 dedicated protocol such as LISP, ILA, etc., however, it may cause major
 impact to the specifications of 3GPP 5GS.
-This approach, described in
+The approach, described in
 {{?I-D.homma-dmm-5gs-id-loc-coexistence}}, enables to introduce such ID-Locator
 separation protocols into 5GS with no or low impacts.
 It would also support a
 migration path toward a network which an ID-Locator separation protocol is
 completely incorporated.

 This approach establishes an individual domain/slice in which an ID-Locator
-separation protocol works as packet forwarding mechanism, and divert appropriate
+separation protocol works as packet forwarding mechanism, and divert the appropriate
 packets (e.g., packets for UE-to-UE communication) to the domain at local/distributed
 UPFs by using Up-Link Classifier (ULCL).
 ULCL is a fundamental function of UPF, and it
 diverts uplink traffic based on filter rules indicated by SMF.
 The other packets to a central UPF
 (e.g., packets for Internet access) are forwarded with GTP-U via N9 interface.

-The architecture and an overview of assumed network model are
-shown in {{fig_5GS-IDLOC-Coexist-Arch}} and {{fig_Overview-5GS-IDLOC-Coexist-Network}}.
+The architecture is shown in {{fig_5GS-IDLOC-Coexist-Arch}}.

 <!-- was: {{fig_Overview-ID-LOC-with-Low-Impact}} -->

 ~~~~
             +-----------------------------+
-            |              SMF            +--------------+
+            |              SMF            +<-------------+
             +--+----------------------+---+              |
                N4                     N4                 |
                |                      |                  |